ff6347/Soda/README.md

 A Arduino library for 7 segment LED

-This library was made by Quin, the head engineer at Qtechknow.
-I made this specifically for using with 7-segment displays.
+This library was made by [Quin](https://github.com/Qtechknow/Arduino-Libraries), the head engineer at Qtechknow.
+He made this specifically for using with 7-segment displays.
 Share, distribute, and edit for your specific uses.
 This is an open-source library.

 Some edits done by @fabiantheblind
+I had to pull it into a new repo for better usage.
+Also I made some major changes to the usage of the pinlayout.
+See [Quin's original work here.](https://github.com/Qtechknow/Arduino-Libraries)

 Functions: